Vaultic-LLC/OPAQUE.Net/README.md

 **Server**

-The `serverStaticPublicKey` can be extracted using the following CLI command:
+The `ServerStaticPublicKey` can be extracted using the following CLI command:

 ```sh
 npx @serenity-kit/opaque@latest get-server-public-key "<server setup string>"